samiralam/rules-compendium/docs/phb/5-feats/index.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 When you hit with your [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike) and deal damage, you can deal Bludgeoning damage equal to 1d6 plus your Strength modifier instead of the normal damage of an Unarmed Strike.
-If you aren’t holding any weapons or a Shield when you make the attack roll, the d6 becomes a d8.
+If you aren't holding any weapons or a Shield when you make the attack roll, the d6 becomes a d8.

 At the start of each of your turns, you can deal 1d4 Bludgeoning damage to one creature [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition) by you.